 The relative Malaga humidity is quite moderate and ranges 68% to 79% making it never too disagreeable.
 From about Malaga has its own international airport which is positioned just 8km only 5 miles south west of the capital on the Costa del sol.
 It is a very active airport with hundreds of chartered flights flying in and out of it everyday and is undergoing construction of a new terminal at present to cope with the increasing visitor influx.
 There is still a growing expat community moving to this part of Spain from the UK.

 Interesting fact: Its true the British are the movers of Europe moving house a typical of 12 times in a lifetime.
 We move outside are own towns and capitals and up and down the country.
 We move throughout the planet more than any other European country.
 Moving up to an average of 443.63 removals miles for every person, lots of of these moves are to Spain.

-The Costa del sol has a great infrastructure for people wishing to move from the UK to Spain which makes the removal to Spain and the transition an easy process.
-The hospitals in my opinion are great, the shops are just has good as the UK, They now also have Ikea in Malaga and many other giant shopping centres along the coast like the Miramar in Fuengirola and near Marbella you have La Canada.
+The Costa del sol has a great infrastructure for people wishing to move from the UK to Spain.
+Which makes the removal to Spain, and the transition an easy process.
+The hospitals in my opinion are great.
+The shops are just has good as the UK.
+They now also have Ikea in Malaga and many other giant shopping centres along the coast like the Miramar in Fuengirola and near Marbella you have La Canada shopping complex.

 This area of Andalusia is known for having sun, sea, sand and mountains and this makes it on of the most vacation areas in Spain.
 In spite of little rain Malaga still manages to have a lovely pine forest as well as some rugged landscape like the sierra nevada and great inland lakes.
 Then needless to say there are the attractive beaches of the Costa del Sol.
 There is something for every person in Malaga.
 This as well means that the native folk are quite sociable towards English visitors moving to the Costa del sol.